Scrivito/scrivito_tabbed_content_widget/README.md

     $ bundle

-(Currently you need to download the gem's files from github and install it locally.)
+(Currently you need to download the Gem's files from github and install it locally.)

 Run